nitkiew2/QSIDE-JUSTFAIR-TOOLBOX/Install.md

 #### 2. Accessing Census Data

  To call data from the ACS python file, you have to call the `demographic` class.
 This class is the main class object that can call data from different states.
 This class has data from 2010 to 2021.
 The database per state consists of age, race, and sex classification per case.
 The two parameter values to associate the object to are **'state name'** and **year of analysis**.
-For further clarification, see example code in the file ***____***.
+Once you state those two parameters the function calls the year and state dataframe and stores it in a class object.
+For further clarification, see example code in the file ***Package_testing.ipynb***.

 -------------------------------------------------------------------------------------------------------------